 The web hosting plans don’t come cheap.
 The entry-level single domain shared plan costs about the same as two fast-food meals per month, which is around 30% to 50% more expensive than many large providers.

-It’s hard to say if the hosting plans are worth the prices because, at the time of writing, there were some broken links and much missing information.
-Be sure to shop around, but don’t assume that you’ll get a bad deal here.
+It’s difficult to determine if the hosting plans are worth the prices because, at the time of writing, we encountered broken links and found a lot of missing information.
+It’s important to explore other options and compare, but it wouldn’t be fair to assume that you’ll get a bad deal here.

 MaxStore doesn’t cover itself with glory when it comes to customer support.
 The knowledge base is minimal, and my attempts to contact the company via its contact form and Facebook page fell on deaf ears.
 Feel free to contact this company (e.g., via telephone) if you can.